astoeckel/libfoxenstack/README.md

 [![Build Status](https://travis-ci.org/astoeckel/libfoxenstack.svg?branch=master)](https://travis-ci.org/astoeckel/libfoxenstack)

-`libfoxenstack` provides a convenient C API for excuting functions in the context of a different stack.
+`libfoxenstack` provides a convenient C API for executing functions in the context of a different stack.
 This is particularly useful for user-space threading libraries.